dotnet/interactive/docs/README.md

 - REPLs
 - Embeddable script enginges

-## Polyglot Notebooks
+### Polyglot Notebooks

-Since .NET Interactive is capable of behaving as a kernel for notebooks, it enables a polyglot (multi-language) notebook experience.

-In Polyglot Notebooks, you can use multiple languages and share variables between them.
-No more installing different Jupyter kernels, using wrapper libraries, or different tools to get the best language server support for the language of your choice.
-Always use the best language for the job and seamlessly transition between different states of your workflow, all within one notebook.
+Since .NET Interactive is capable of running as a kernel for notebooks, it enables a polyglot (multi-language) notebook experience.
+When using the .NET Interactive kernel, you can use different languages from one cell to the next, share variables between languages, and dynamically connect new languages and remote kernels within a notebook.
+There's no need to install different Jupyter kernels, use wrapper libraries, or install different tools to get the best experience for the language of your choice.
+You can always use the best language for the job and seamlessly transition between different stages of your workflow, all within one notebook.

-### Visual Studio Code

-For the best experience when working with multi-language notebooks, we recommend installing the [Polyglot Notebooks Extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-interactive-vscode).
+For the best experience when working with multi-language notebooks, we recommend installing the [Polyglot Notebooks](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-interactive-vscode) extension for Visual Studio Code.
+While the full .NET Interactive feature set is available in Jupyter, many features are only usable via code, whereas the Polyglot Notebooks extension provides additional features including a language/kernel picker for each cell, enhanced language services, a multi-kernel variable viewer, and more.

 ### Jupyter and nteract